s-nashad2020/sych_job_assessment/README.md

 1. **Build the Docker Image**: Execute the following command to build the Docker image:

   docker build -t fastapi-prediction-service .

 2. **Run the Docker Container**: Once the Docker image is built, you can run the Docker container with the following command:

   docker run -d -p 8080:8080 fastapi-prediction-service

 ## Contributors

 - [Shaheer Nashad](https://github.com/s-nashad2020)

-Feel free to contribute, report issues, or provide feedback.
-We hope you find this service helpful for your machine learning prediction needs!